zanieb/poetry-relax/README.md

 This plugin will only relax constraints specified with a caret (`^`).
 Upper constraints added with `<` and `<=` will not be changed.

+> Is this plugin stable?

+This plugin is brand new!
+Poetry just added their plugin system recently.
+Efforts will be made to avoid changes in behavior, but it'll be valuable to gather feedback on this plugin in its early stages before releasing a stable version.
+However, the test suite is thorough and common cases should be well covered.

 ## Contributing

 This project is managed with Poetry.
 Here are the basics for getting started.